Dredge Accident Lawyer

 - Exposure to toxic chemicals

-If you or a loved one has been injured in a dredge accident, it can be difficult to know where to turn next, or whether you’ll even be covered under maritime law.
-The legal team at Montagna Marine Law has experience helping seamen injured in dredge accidents seek justice in cases where injuries occur by consulting a dredge accident lawyer.
+If you or a loved one has been injured in a dredging accident, it can be difficult to know where to turn next, or whether you’ll even be covered under maritime law.
+The legal team at Montagna Marine Law has experience helping seamen injured in dredge accidents seek justice.
+Get the help you need by consulting our dredge accident lawyers.

-Speaking with an attorney from Montagna Maritime Law is the first step in learning about your rights to damages after a serious injury at work.
+Speaking with a maritime attorney from Montagna Maritime Law is the first step in learning about your rights to damages after a serious injury at work.
 Maritime law makes a distinction when accidents are caused by poor training, negligence, or other malfeasance.
 The inherent risk of the maritime activity undertaken is not usually a factor when determining the rights of the injured.

 Under the Jones Act, one of the primary laws that guides U.S. adherence to maritime law, injured seamen are entitled to certain rights and recompense even when no fault can be found for a dredge accident.
-But it’s important that you don’t delay in filing a suit as statutes of limitation may apply to your case.
+However, it’s important that you don’t delay in filing a suit as statutes of limitations may apply to your case.

-The attorneys at Montagna Maritime Law have years of experience helping injured seamen and their families ensure that their rights are respected and the law is followed.
-We can help you during this difficult and confusing time, as is often the case after dredge accidents.
+The attorneys at Montagna Maritime Law have dedicated years to helping injured seamen, deckhands, longshoremen, and other crew members and their families ensure that their rights are respected and the law is followed.
+We can help you during this difficult and confusing time, as is often the case after a maritime injury.
 We know how hard life at sea can be — that’s why we always look out for the needs and the rights of all our maritime clients.
-Contact a dredge accident attorney today.
+Contact a dredge accident attorney today to learn more about how we can help you if you’ve suffered a dredging or boating accident.